Ackson507/R-Programming-with-ggplot2-and-dplry/README.md

 ```

 ### Exploratory Data Analysis (EDA) using ggplot2
 Use summary statistics and simple visualizations (like histograms, box plots, and scatter plots) to get a feel for the data.
-We will just filter the dataflame into 2 datasets to only consist of 5 diseases across all countries and another fillter to include five disease across country to zambia only.
+We will just filter the dataflame into 2 datasets to only consist of 5 diseases across all countries and another filter to include five disease across country to zambia only.

 ```r
 #1.
 Lets start with filtering column for disease so that we study just five condition in our df_clean